Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Nuclei and neutron stars as mean-field static NL

-In showing (in Appendix D) that the SEMF is (almost) an $SU(2)_L\times SU(2)_R \chi PT$ non-topological soliton prediction, we first display symmetric $Z = N$ ground-state zero-pressure Hartree-Fock non-topological-soliton solutions, fit to inferred experimental values for symmetric-nuclear-matter density and volume binding energy:
+We show in Appendix D that the SEMF is (almost) an \SUtwLR $\chi$PT non-topological soliton prediction.
+We first display symmetric $Z = N$ ground state zero-pressure Hartree-Fock non-topological-soliton solutions, fit to inferred experimental values for symmetric-nuclear-matter density and volume binding energy and find: